egorys2000/SDL-Android-Hello-World/README.md

 - NDK 21.4.7075529

 ## Installation
-run `./setup-sdl.sh`.
+Run `./setup-sdl.sh`.
 This does the following:
 - Install SDL, SDl_image, SDL_ttf source code and move it to YOURPROJECT/app/jni/.
 - Install externals for SDL_ttf

 ## Building for Android
-Run `./gradlew installDebug` with connected Android device.
+Run `YOURPROJECT/gradlew installDebug` with connected Android device.
 Don't forget to enable developer mode and USB Debugging on it.

 For any further details please reffer to official SDL Android build [instructions](https://github.com/libsdl-org/SDL/blob/main/docs/README-android.md)